Lack of energy is a common concern, but it may not be due to the reasons...

-As recently reported in sports blogDeadspin:
+As recently reported in sports blog Deadspin:

-“Columbus Blue Jackets prospect and former Miami (Ohio) hockey player Carson Meyer might look really tired in (this photo) from a June 2017 interview, but any visible gauntness might be from the fact that he had a goddamn tapeworm in his body for, according to doctors, a full year.
+“Columbus Blue Jackets prospect and former Miami (Ohio) hockey player Carson Meyer might look really tired in (this photo) from a June 2017 interview, but any visible gauntness might be from the fact that he had a tapeworm in his body for, according to doctors, a full year.
+(1)

-“Meyer’s 2017-18 season with the RedHawks was totally derailed because of the parasite, asThe Athletic’s Aaron Portzline reported in lovely detail.
+“Meyer’s 2017-18 season with the RedHawks was totally derailed because of the parasite, as The Athletic’s Aaron Portzline reported in lovely detail.
 The prospect had no appetite, lost weight, and was falling asleep during drills.
 Test results couldn’t pinpoint it to mononucleosis or something similar.
 Meyer finally discovered what was draining his energy when he sat on the toilet in February:

-“Doctors believed Meyer’s specific parasite wasdiphyllobothrium latum, which comes from eating undercooked fish.”
+Doctors believed Meyer’s specific parasite was diphyllobothrium latum, which comes from eating undercooked fish.

-Though parasites can cause uncomfortable symptoms, research suggests that they could have even more serious and debilitating effects.
-According to a study in theInternational Journal of Parasitology, liver flukes in particular can lead tocholangiocarcinoma, or bile duct cancer.
-This has been an issue in certain parts of the world, especially in regions where raw fish is consumed often.
+Though parasites can cause you uncomfortable symptoms, research suggests that they could cause you even more serious problems.
+One study revealed liver flukes, in particular, can lead to cholangiocarcinoma, or bile duct cancer.
+(2) This can be a bigger issue in certain parts of the world, but it can happen anywhere.

 Many parasites are highly intelligent and able to alter their particular life cycle and reproduction pattern to allow them the best chance at survival inside your body.
 They can evolve or adapt to hide (so your immune system doesn’t see them as invaders), so we’ve got to outsmart them.

 Roundworms: Roundworms, also called nematodes, can lay hundreds of thousands of eggs a day.
 Symptoms include stomach pain, trouble sleeping, respiratory issues, and rashes.
-Roundworm larvae can go through the intestines to the bloodstream, and spread to other organs.
+Roundworm larvae can go through the intestines to the bloodstream and spread to other organs.
 They’re about the thickness of earthworms.